 Why does my back hurt when I get home from work?
 Why is my neck killing me after a long day?
 Pain after work is common and certainly not exclusive to home offices.
 It’s crucial to have successful strategies for both working from home and the office.
 While you might notice the pain after work, it’s important to keep in mind that your back pain could be caused by any part of your daily routine.
 Here are a few things to look out for:

 Whether you are working, commuting, or just relaxing, pay attention to your posture.
 Try to always sit with your lower back supported.
+Knee arthritis is another condition that can result from prolonged sitting or inactivity.
 Balance your weight across both feet.
 Don’t sit on your wallet.
 Take a deep breath when you’re stressed and pull your shoulders away from your neck to prevent neck and shoulder pain.
 You can do some stretch exercises to prevent shoulder injuries.
 Make sure that you aren’t craning your neck to look at your phone.
 Do this type of full-body assessment throughout the day to keep on the right track.

 Being overweight puts strain on your body and causes a host of aches and pains.
 Burning fats and building muscles can reduce and prevent such problems.
 Likewise, stress, vitamin deficiencies, and smoking will all affect your overall wellness.
 If you don’t regularly work out, start a new fitness routine.
-Try the popular F45 or HIIT workout.
+Try the popular F45, bouldering or HIIT workout.
+You might also consider deadlifts to strengthen your back.
 Be in touch with your inner zen by practicing yoga or pilates.
 Just make sure to do some stretches before doing these routines to prevent muscle cramps.
 Keep in mind that everything in your body is interconnected.
 Having a weak stomach and back muscles can cause pain across your body.

 If you prefer lighter workouts, check out this video by Ray of Health to manage your neck pain.